 This website showcases a selection of some of my pre-BBC bylines.
-(You can find my more recent work plastered all over the BBC Radio 3 website.)
 I also blog (occasionally) over at D for Dalrymple and tweet as @dfordalrymple.

 What do you write about?

-A wide variety of subjects, although I have particular expertise in classical music, lifestyle, healthcare and, er, crime.
-I’m a versatile writer, journalism-trained, with excellent research skills and a knack for putting the right words in the right order, whether in print or online.
+Lots of things, although I have particular expertise in music, lifestyle, healthcare and, um, crime.
+I’m a versatile writer, a trained journalist and editor with excellent research skills and a knack for putting the right words in the right order.

 Why is your blog called ‘D for Dalrymple’?

 People always want to know what the ‘D’ in ‘Christina D Kenny’ stands for.
 Sometimes I say it’s ‘Danger’, but D is actually for ‘Dalrymple’.